bharath-gowda-571/TicTacToe/README.md

    There is a `TicTacToe.exe` file in `build\TicTacToe` folder run it and enjoy the game.

   ### If you want to run game from script
    You should have `pygame` module installed.
-If it is not run the following command:
+If it is not installed run the following command:
    ```
    pip install pygame
    ```